University of Liverpool in London,

-The SMA’s annual Theory and Analysis Graduate Students (TAGS) Conference will be hosted by the Department of Music, Royal Holloway, University of London (RHUL) on Friday 2nd and Saturday 3rd of May, 2014.
+The SMA’s annual Theory and Analysis Graduate Students (TAGS) Conference will be hosted by the University of Liverpool in London, in their Finsbury Square Campus on Saturday 2nd and Sunday 3rd of April, 2016.
 The event provides a supportive and friendly environment in which postgraduates can gain experience in presenting their work and meet fellow researchers.
 Participants who do not wish to give a paper are also very welcome.
-Our keynote speaker will be the SMA’s new President, Professor Julian Horton (Durham University), who will give a paper entitled ‘In Defence of Musical Analysis’.

 • Analysing non-Western Musics;